-The Board entered into a seven-year lease agreement for office facilities in May 2003, effective September 1, 2003, which provided the option to renew for two additional five-year periods.
-On September 24, 2010, the Board opted to renew the lease for five years from November 1, 2010, to October 31, 2015 and in September 2015, the Board exercised its final option to renew the lease for an additional five-year period.
+The Board exercised the final option to renew its building lease for an additional five-year period effective September 1, 2015.
 The lease rates for the five-year renewal are subject to the Consumer Price Index increase not to exceed 1.5%.